1/10

 Resident

-Sophia studied at the Gerrit Rietveld Academie and Sandberg Institute in Amsterdam and obtained a Master of Architecture (summa cum laude) at KU Leuven, campus Sint-Lucas Brussels.
+Sophia studied at the Gerrit Rietveld Academie and Sandberg Institute in Amsterdam and obtained a Master of Architecture at KU Leuven, campus Sint-Lucas Brussels.
 She was a resident at the Jan van Eyck Academie (2020–2021).
+Sophia exhibited in various art and architecture institutes in the Netherlands and Belgium, such as Z33 Hasselt, the Flemish Architecture Institute in Antwerp (VAi) and Arcam, centre for architecture in Amsterdam.

 - Period